da1ssk/Udacity-DRLND-3-Collaboration-and-Competition/README.md

 There are 8 states per agent in this environment.
 We get 3 of them stacked as observation.

 ### Actions
-Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+Two continuous actions are available, corresponding to the movement toward (or away from) the net, and jumping.

 Every entry in the action vector is clipped between -1 and 1.